aaronmallen/activeinteractor/README.md

 This will create an initializer a some new classes `ApplicationInteractor`, `ApplicationOrganizer` and `ApplicationContext` in the `app/<directory>` directory.

+### Generators

-You can then automatically generate interactors, organizers, and contexts with:
+ActiveInteractor comes bundled with some rails generators to automatically generate interactors, organizers, and contexts with:

 ```bash
 rails generate interactor MyInteractor